 If your website isn’t mobile friendly, its’ time to consider Accelerated Mobile Pages (AMP) for improved site speed and better user experience.

 Be more strategic about your content and take a more holistic approach to your content creation, targeting and distribution.
 Invest in rich and higher quality content like videos, blogs, images and other creatives.
 Then go-all-out on B2B social media to further promote your content.
-You really can’t afford not having social part of your marketing strategy for 2019!
+You really can’t afford not having social as part of your marketing strategy!

 Data Studio lets you add your ads data to measure all your campaign metrics and analyze your PPC campaigns and the cost-per-conversion all in one place.
 The code-free analytics platform lets you compare, filter and organize data in powerful reports and dashboards.